Arpita-deb/NREGA-Data-Analysis/README.md

 3. The percentages reflect the proportion of persondays contributed by each group relative to the total persondays for which the central government is liable.
 They do not indicate the proportion of the total population or workforce that each group represents.

 ### 4. Work Completion Rates:

+- **Total Work taken Breakdown**
+  - The total number of projects undertaken (including both new initiatives and carry-over tasks) was approximately 16.7 million in total.
+Among these, 13.05 million projects, accounting for 77.87%, were still in progress, while the remaining 22.13% (equivalent to 3.71 million projects) had been completed.

+- **State-wise Total Work taken Breakdown**
+  - Ladakh led the completion rate, with 56.3% of its total projects finished.
+Tamil Nadu followed closely with 54.8% completed works, and Mizoram achieved 51.9%.
+Naturally, these regions had the fewest ongoing projects.
+Conversely, Dadra and Nagar Haveli had nearly 0% completed projects, followed by Manipur (0.4%) and West Bengal (1.3%).
+These areas also had the highest number of ongoing projects.

 ### 5. Budget and Resource Allocation: